rebelsky/le21/_assignments/reading-06.md

 **The Basics**:

 1. Read your assigned chapter of Derek Bok's _Higher Expectations_.
+Ch 2: NS.
+Ch 3: HU.
+Ch 4: CS.
+Ch 5: HB.
+Ch 6: MY.
+Ch 7: ZF.
+Ch 8: MW.
+Ch 9: TJ.
+Ch.
+10: TM.
+Preface and Conclusion: JP.

 2. Find the requirements for three different kinds of Colleges, such as